 In no particular order, here are the immediate thoughts I had that I wanted to tell every single one of my friends who were planning their wedding or getting engaged in the near future:

 1. Give yourself time set aside after your hair and makeup – but before you get dressed – to actually look at your wedding venue

 I might be a little more sensitive to this one and this could be something that’s not a priority for you, but it’s something I wish I would have done.
 When I arrived at our wedding venue, the vast majority of the detail things – like table decor and the bar setup – weren’t done yet, and I never looked at what was done because I headed straight to the bridal suite.
 We had a lot of changes because of the wind too, so some things weren’t what we originally planned, but I wish I would have just taken a few minutes to go walk around and see everything set up.
+In addition to providing a unique and memorable venue, tipis are also incredibly versatile, offering countless layout and decoration possibilities.
+Whether you envision a formal dinner or a relaxed gathering, a tipi can accommodate your vision with ease.
+Discover more about Bar Events UK’s tipi hire services in Yorkshire to transform your wedding day.
 I saw it throughout the night and in pictures, but it would have been nice to soak it in beforehand.
 We spent an entire year pulling together all of the details yet I couldn’t even tell you how some of them looked on our wedding day because I never checked.
 I was so focused on getting ready, and then didn’t want to go out once I was dressed, that I never took the time.

 2. Assign important details to people even if you have a day of coordinator